 Carrie Landrum supports faculty, staff, and students when harm has impacted an individual or the campus community by facilitating restorative, adaptable resolution for campus concerns related to discrimination, harassment, sexual and gender-based misconduct, and other forms of harm.
 Carries also assists with community care and support in a holistic approach in responding to sexual and gender-based misconduct.
 Carrie has been forging pathways to peace and facilitating healing justice using restorative practices at UM since 2007.
 Carrie’s background includes studies and training in international studies (Emory University); conflict transformation (Wayne State University); and peacebuilding, trauma healing, and restorative practices (Eastern Mennonite University).

 Senior Administrative Assistant

-Christopher is the Senior Administrative Assistant for PEAR (Prevention Education, Awareness & Resources).
+Christopher is the senior administrative assistant for Prevention Education, Awareness & Resources (PEAR).
 Christopher received his BA and MA in Communication from UM-Flint.
 He also worked in Student Accounts and Undergraduate Admissions at UM-Flint for seven years.
 In his current role, he supports the directors and specialist by managing calendars and providing meeting and event support, among other administrative duties.
 In his spare time Christopher enjoys running, hiking, and dining out.